We may receive compensation when you click on links to products from our partners.

 As a freelancer, you don’t have the same experiences as someone in a big company.
 For a start, you can’t be promoted since you are already at the top of your own business!
 But this doesn’t mean that you can’t create a resume that isn’t just as effective.
-In fact, for freelancers, the humble resume is just the thing to give potential clients a taste of your skill set, experience, and talents.
+In fact, for freelancers, a humble resume is just the thing to give potential clients a taste of your skillset, experience, and talents.

-So what makes the perfect resume?
-Well, for a start, you should stop worrying about making it so unique that it is barely recognizable.
-There is no reason that a great resume template can’t work perfectly as a base for you though if you want to show off your design skills, you might want to make some modifications!
+What constitutes the perfect resume?
+First, don’t fret about making it so distinctive that it’s barely recognizable.
+Using a great resume template as a base is a fine starting point, but if you want to showcase your design skills, you can make some alterations.

 Here are a few other ideas to get you started.

-If you aren’t sure whether you are using the right keywords, Jobscan is a great reference point.
-With a list of 500 keywords to browse and a scanning tool that compares your resume to the job description, you will have a much better idea of what to aim for.
+If you aren’t sure whether you are using the right keywords, These resume books are a great reference point.
+With a list of 500 keywords to browse and a scanning tool that compares

 Keep It Brief